200 Comments

 pimaCanyon's avatar

 This goes back to the evil of corporations and corporate law.
-US Founders saw how evil a corporation could with the East India company, so they severely limited corporations in the new republic.
-When US was founded, one corporation could not own another corporation and there was no "corporate shield" (no Limited Liability corporations).
+US Founders saw how evil a corporation could be with the East India company, so they severely limited corporations in the new republic.
+When US was founded, one corporation could not own another corporation and there was no "corporate shield" (no Limited Liability corporation).
 They had the right idea but they should have banned corporations altogether and written that ban into the Constitution because over time the rich bought off the law makers and had them change corporate law to what we have today.

 Robert Welch's avatar